despairblue/furry-octo-dangerzone/SceGraToo.md

 ### Scene Graph
 Scene graphs are a way to organize 3d objects and concerning transformations in a treelike structure, mostly a directed acyclic graph (DAG).
 It starts with a root node that is associated with one or more children.
 Each child can be an object or a group, again containing more children.
 A group can contain associated transformation information, like *translation*, *rotation* or *scaling*.
-This structure has certain advantages compared to applying all transformations to the the raw meshes and sending everything to the [GPU].
+This structure has certain advantages compared to applying all transformations to the the raw meshes and sending everything to the [GPU].<sup>[50] (2015-07-23 15:59)</sup>

+[SSIML] scene graphs differ from above definition scene graph: Usually, there are three types of nodes:
+- transform
+- geometry
+- group

 #### Culling
 Before using structures like scene graphs, all polygon would be sent to the [GPU] and the [GPU] would need to test what polygons are actually in the view and thus need to be rendered.
 The problem with that approach was that this information was only known after doing a lot of calculations for every polygon already.
 With a scene graph it's possible to start from the root and traverse the graph, testing the bounding box of each group and only sending it to the [GPU] it it's completely visible.
 If it ain't, the whole subtree isn't sent to the [GPU].
 If it's partially visible the same process is applied to the subtree.
 By using a structure that retains more information about what it represents it's possible to let the [CPU] do more of the heavy lifting and unburden the [GPU].

+>Rather than do the heavy work at the OpenGL and polygon level, scenegraph architects realized they could better perform culling at higher level abstractions for greater efficiency.
+If we can remove the invisible objects first, then we make the hardware do less work and generally improve performance and the all-important frame-rate.
+– [50] (2015-07-23 15:59)

 #### Transformations
 Another advantage is the way transformations work.
 Instead of applying them to the meshes directly, and keeping track of what meshes belong to the same object (like the chassis and the tires and the windows of a car), they can simply be nested under the same transformation group.
 The transformation thus applies to all objects associated with that group.

+#### Reuse
+With the ability to address nodes it's possible to reuse their information.
+If you have a car, it would be enough to have only one node containing the meshes for a tire, all other tires are merely addressing the tire with the geometry information:

+* Group
+	* Transform
+		* Geomatry "Chassis"
+	* Transform
+		* Geometry "Tire"
+	* Translate
+		* Use Geometry "Tire"
+	* Translate
+		* Use Geometry "Tire"
+	* Translate
+		* Use Geometry "Tire"

+That way the memory footprint of an application can be reduced.

 #### X3D
 X3D is the [XML] representation of [VRML] which was designed as a universal interactive 3D exchange format, much like html is for written documents or SVG for vector graphics.